Board of Trustees Update December 2014

-The board’s afternoon plenary session began with the annual review of the college’s Endowment Funds.
-The endowment is invested in a diversified fashion with a wide variety of investment managers, and it demands much time, effort and expertise to monitor.
-The endowment provides substantial support to the college’s budget, so its growth is an important determining factor for the college’s future.
-During the meeting the development staff was pleased to announce the then current total of $206 million for the Oberlin Illuminate Campaign.
+The afternoon plenary session began with the annual review of the college’s endowment funds.
+The Investment Committee diversifies the endowment with a wide variety of investment managers, and this demands much time, effort, and skill to monitor.
+The endowment provides considerable support to the college’s budget, so its growth is an important factor for the budget process.
+Also during the meeting, the development staff was pleased to announce the current total of $245.4 million for the Oberlin Illuminate Campaign.
 This puts the campaign in excess of 98 percent of its $250 million goal.
 It is a tribute to all who love Oberlin College that this campaign is close to meeting its goal well ahead of schedule.
 I thank the development staff for its hard work and all of you who have pledged or contributed to the campaign.
 The focus of the Illuminate Campaign in its remaining time is fundraising for financial aid, health and wellness, and improvements to Hall Auditorium.

 You may also like…